How to Play Blindfold Chess Online: Platforms, Tips, and Drills

 Step 5: Rated matches

 When you reach 20 moves with fewer than two errors per session, you are ready for rated blindfold practice.
-Start at longer time controls and move to rapid only when accuracy holds.
+Start longer time controls on our play page and move to rapid only when accuracy holds.

 The right platform for training